07803492177/swift-evolution/proposals/000b-consuming-nonconsuming.md

 ## Detailed design

-We modify the type-annotation grammar of Swift to add `consuming` and `nonconsuming`.
-Additionally, we modify the Swift grammar in the following
-manners:
+We propose formally modifying the Swift grammar as follows:

 ```
 // consuming, nonconsuming for parameters